HesthaNeo/hq-access-switching/README.md

             <p><em>- As you can see, we were able to successfully ping our default gateway (192.168.10.100), the Test-PC connected to our core switches (192.168.10.150), the NOC-PC (192.168.110.50), and all 3 of our access switches (192.168.110.241-3) after ARP finished resolving.</em></p>
             <p>- E. Now from the command prompt of the ASW-Test-PC we'll verify management plane ssh access to the access switches is restricted.</p>
                 <img width="875" height="269" alt="Screenshot 2026-02-07 165953" src="https://github.com/user-attachments/assets/eb771257-9913-434e-b375-41069453b493" />
+            <p><em>- As you can see, we are unable to remotely access the management plane of our network, due to the access control lists we configured earlier in the network configuration.
+Our access list is deny any other IP address that aren't explicitly stated in the configuration, showing that this was successful.</em></p>